Pakistan set to elect new prime minister Tuesday

 "I hope that God will help me in furthering Nawaz Sharif's policies," Abbasi told reporters in Islamabad, adding to speculation that Sharif will continue to run the show behind the scenes.

-The turmoil and the premature end to Sharif's third stint in power has also raised questions about Pakistan's democracy as no prime minister has completed a full term in power since independence from British colonial rule in 1947.
+The turmoil and the premature end to Sharif's third stint in power has also raised questions about Pakistan's democracy.
+No prime minister has completed a full term in power since the country gained independence from British colonial rule in 1947.

-"We wanted to make sure there is a smooth transfer of power, and no constitutional crisis," said Miftah Ismail, a senior PML-N official and Sharif ally.
+"We wanted to make sure there is a smooth transfer of power and no constitutional crisis," said Miftah Ismail, a senior PML-N official and Sharif ally.

+On Sunday evening, thousands of supporters of opposition politician Imran Khan held a celebration rally in Islamabad, waving flags and cheering Sharif's ouster.

+Khan, who spearheaded a campaign for the Supreme Court case that removed Sharif, has said he expects to win the next general elections in 2018.

+Meanwhile, Sharif loyalists incensed by his ouster cheered his arrival in the hill town of Murree.

-Sharif has lashed out against the court's decision and opponents who used the Supreme Court to topple him but vowed his party would continue to focus on economic development, touting a faster-growing economy as proof of his success.
+Sharif has lashed out against the court's decision and opponents who used the Supreme Court to topple him.
+He has vowed his party would continue to focus on development, touting a faster-growing economy as proof of his success.

 "Wheel of development is moving and may God keep it rolling and may it never stop," he told members of PML-N on Saturday night.